 Description: Used to reference an external file containing an arbitrary circuit description using one of the supported languages.

-Sub-Params: Language, Corner, Parameters, Converter Parameters, Ports, D\to\A, A\to\D discussed later.
-(The [Circuit Call] keyword cannot be used to reference a [Model] keyword.)
-The [External Circuit] keyword and contents may be placed anywhere in the file, outside of any
+Sub-Params: Language, Corner, Parameters, Converter\Parameters, Ports, D\to\A, A\to\D

 Usage Rules: Each [External Circuit] keyword must be followed by a unique name that differs from any name used for any [Model] or [Submodel] keyword.